 The theme of this year’s conference - #OurTimeToLead - gathered more than 12 thousand attendees, marking an increase of 10 thousand participants in just five years.

 CS women were treated to numerous workshops, panels, and significant guest speakers, including Hilary Mason, the founder of Fast Forward Labs and an active member of New York Mayor Bloomberg’s Technology and Innovation Advisory Council.

 Eleven women from Purdue CS walked away with scholarships to assist their educational efforts.

 Renate Mallus-Medot, graduate office coordinator, and Scott Nelson, administrator of undergraduate programming and services, accompanied the women to the event.
-They reported that Bridgette Kuhn, a junior in computer science was presented with the a Microsoft Scholarship, and Eehita Parameswaran was awarded the an Anita Borg Scholarship.
+They reported that Bridgette Kuhn, a junior in computer science was presented with a Microsoft Scholarship, and Eehita Parameswaran was awarded an Anita Borg Scholarship.

 Additionally, seven undergraduate CS students received scholarships from Apple, including Guthami Kamalnath, He Huang, Misha Malik, Janka Gal, Rashmi Iyer, Qi Zhang, and Kaley Bean.

 Graduate students Pinar Yanardag and Ilke Demir received a Grace Hopper scholarship and presented at the conference.
 Yanardag said this year marks her fifth trip to GHC and the conference remains a thrill and inspiration for her.

 “I was thrilled to attend the conference as one of the 10 Twitter Women Fellows, a fellowship that includes a four-day, pre-conference event in Houston with Twitter engineers,” Yanardag said.